Evaluation of hibernating myocardium

 ●Transient postischemic dysfunction is called "stunned" myocardium

 ●Chronic but potentially reversible ischemic dysfunction due to a stenosed coronary artery is called "hibernating" myocardium

 From 20 to more than 50 percent of patients with chronic ischemic LV dysfunction have a significant amount of viable hibernating myocardium and therefore the potential for clinically important improvement in LV function after revascularization (figure 1) [1-4].
-(See "Diagnosis and management of ischemic cardiomyopathy".)
+(See "Ischemic cardiomyopathy: Treatment and prognosis".)

 The approach to the detection of hibernating myocardium will be reviewed here (table 1).
 The pathophysiology of and clinical syndromes associated with hibernation are discussed separately.
-(See "Pathophysiology of stunned or hibernating myocardium" and "Clinical syndromes of stunned or hibernating myocardium" and "Diagnosis and management of ischemic cardiomyopathy".)
+(See "Pathophysiology of stunned or hibernating myocardium" and "Clinical syndromes of stunned or hibernating myocardium" and "Ischemic cardiomyopathy: Treatment and prognosis".)

 - Allman KC, Shaw LJ, Hachamovitch R, Udelson JE.
 Myocardial viability testing and impact of revascularization on prognosis in patients with coronary artery disease and left ventricular dysfunction: a meta-analysis.
 J Am Coll Cardiol 2002; 39:1151.

 - Bonow RO.
 The hibernating myocardium: implications for management of congestive heart failure.
 Am J Cardiol 1995; 75:17A.

 - Ragosta M, Beller GA, Watson DD, et al. Quantitative planar rest-redistribution 201Tl imaging in detection of myocardial viability and prediction of improvement in left ventricular function after coronary bypass surgery in patients with severely depressed left ventricular function.
 Circulation 1993; 87:1630.